Ark of the Covenant: One of Israel’s Most Captivating Mysteries

 For nearly 400 years, the Ark of the Covenant and the Tabernacle resided at Shiloh, which is in what is now referred to as the West Bank.
 This is where Hannah said her prayer for a child and where that child, Samuel served and learned under the High Priest, Eli.
 Samuel then became a prophet, leader and was a Kingmaker of Saul and David.

-Today, Shiloh is one of the most prolific archeological sites in Israel.
-There is a fantastic visitors center there and you can see where the Tabernacle and Ark of the Covenant resided.
-You can even walk in dwellings that were used during this time.
-There is one dwelling that was quite large and to the Tabernacle, and was storage centre for the Tabernacle.
+Today, Shiloh is one of the most prolific archaeological sites in Israel.
+It features a fantastic visitor center where you can explore the area where the Tabernacle and Ark of the Covenant once resided.
+You can even walk through dwellings that were used during this time.
+As part of our Christian tour to Israel, you’ll have the unique opportunity to visit this significant site and walk the grounds yourself, experiencing the rich history firsthand.

 Could this have been the dwelling of the High Priest and where Samuel heard God speak to him?
 You will have to visit and consider that question for yourself!